All posts

 The fastest path to your first payment link:

-- Generate your first link — enter a customer's number, an amount, tap generate
+3. Generate your first link — enter a customer's name, an amount, tap generate

 Your first link can be live within 3 minutes of signing up.

 YugaPe is free during early access.
-No payment gateway account, no credit card required.
+No credit card required.